Skip to content

 • All interactive elements are focusable

-Every form input needs a label that’s programmatically associated.
+Every form input needs a proper label.
+Placeholders are not labels.

 <!-- Bad -->